Road 96’s road trip gets started August 16 on the Switch and PC

 The studio’s approach

-Now the studio has a team of 15 developers, and the studio culture has been built around three pillars: creativity, humility, and reliability, Fanise said.
+Now the studio has a team of 15 developers, and its culture has been built around three pillars: creativity, humility, and reliability, Fanise said.

 “The three are extremely related, because in the past I have seen how creative chemistry can be created and generate a rich and original playful experience, or sometimes not,” Fanise said.
 “And for me, this requires above all great humility: each idea can work if it is nurtured by the whole team if we separate it from any ego and let it evolve.
 Too strong egos can block this and prevent the ideas of more timid personalities from being expressed and prototyped.”